Hello there everyone, welcome to "Automation and You", a thread only made possible thanks to the cooperation of every single one of you.

 - Level Gimmicks and Badnicks

 By now you must have seen the Grasshoppers made an loyal return, noticed any difference from the ones in Marble Garden zone?
 Because those come out of nowhere!
 They popped up where you least expected them.
 Their purpose was to ambush you.

 As for Episode II however, they are standing still in a well visible point like badnick fodder waiting for you to ambush them!
 Such reflex that the player had to have towards the Grasshoppers was taken away, it just fails in comparison to its original design, it's intended (and successful) goal.

 If you are to rehash something, at least do it right.

 The Bear Badnick however?
 Now there's something I enjoyed!

 It felt new, he had a nice design and even offered more resistance then the standard badnick.
-It was also cool that there was more then way to smash him: You were offered the choice to Co-op roll into him, or just do it manually twice.
-Which is cool, you are given the option to face him as you please.
+It was also interesting that there was more then one way to approach him: You were offered the choice to Co-op roll into him, or just do it manually twice.
+Which is pretty alright, you are given the options to face him as you please.

 I believe when going towards something "Old", giving it something as an extra charm, could potentially go a long way into making the "Old" sound "New".

 as Nieves has pointed out, you can't normally hit the broken pillars (from Sylvania Castle Act 3) by just jumping into them - No, you are forced to perform a Homing attack in order to activate them!
 The Ring Cannon also carries this thought, for you are also forced to perform the Homing attack to get aboard, well it makes sense to use it so it's easier, but I’d like to have the chance to jump over it as well, you know, like the classics?